highmobility/auto-api/SPEC.md

 # AutoAPI L12

-The message types are unified into 2 types.
+The message types are unified into 3 types.

 * Get commands use `0x00`
 * Set commands use `0x01`
+* Availability commands use `0x02`

 Get commands allow a *state* to be queried (requested) from a connected device.

 Set commands allow *setting* of values, but also are used to transfer the *state* to the other device.
 It should be thought of as one device setting the data in the other one.
 What the receiving device then does with this data is up to the client / vehicle to decide.

+Availability commands allow retrieval of _availability_ information for properties: rate limit and update rate.
+The response is sent over `0x01` just like "regular" data, but with the properties _availability_ component populated.

 The `.yml` spec files define the following *values* and *syntax* for each capability.